genuinetesting

 Interfacial & Cross-Sectional Analysis

-The interfaces between cathode, anode, electrolyte, and current collectors are often the origin of performance loss and failure.
+Interfaces between electrodes, electrolytes, and current collectors are often the origin of performance degradation.

 Interfacial & Cross-Sectional Analysis